-The next is to show that the Eilenberg-Moore category of a relevant comonad is relevant. \begin{lemma}~ Let $\mathcal{C}$ be an SMC and let $\mathsf{K} : \mathcal{C} \to \mathcal{C}$ be a symmetric lax monoidal endofunctor endowed with the structure of a relevant comonad.
-Then the Eilenberg-Moore category $\mathcal{C}^{\mathsf{K}}$ is relevant. \end{lemma}

-The proof is adaptation of the construction described in \cite[§7.4]{mellies2009categorical} with a few modifications, but the structure of the argument is similar.
-The key idea is that if we have a relevant comonad, then every free coalgebra $(\mathsf{K} A, \delta_A)$ is endowed with a cocommutative cosemigroup structure and we lift this structure to every coalgebra $(A, h_A)$ by showing that every coalgebra of that form is retract of the free coalgebra $(\mathsf{K} A, \delta_A)$.
-As a result, every coalgebra $(A, h_A)$ is provided with a cosemigroup comultiplication $\gamma_A : A \to A \otimes A$ satisfying the required axioms.
-One can compose the proof of Lemma~\ref{relevant:lemma} of the following two propositions.
+In the case of relevant modalities, the key observation is that the resulting Eilenberg-Moore category is relevant, so we get the desired relevant resource modality with the cofree and coforgetful adjunction.
+The proof is an adaptation of the construction described in \cite[§7.4]{mellies2009categorical} with a few modifications, but the structure of the argument is similar.
+Now fix $s \in C$ and take $\bang_s : \mathcal{C} \to \mathcal{C}$.
+The key idea is that if we have a relevant comonad, then every cofree coalgebra $(\bang_s A, \delta^s_A)$ is endowed with a cocommutative cosemigroup structure and we lift this structure to every coalgebra $(A, h_A)$ by showing that every coalgebra of that form is a retract of the free coalgebra $(\bang_s A, \delta^s_A)$ such that the following diagram commutes: